Hello students, parents, and interested others! Welcome to University High School’s Learning Services page!

 - To develop metacognitive learners who understand their own learning process and use their strengths to address academic challenges

-As the director of learning services, I oversee this process and work with all students who have concerns about their learning and/or study skills by managing a small team of staff members to provide support with organization, workload management, study strategies, note-taking, and self-advocacy.
-Additionally I work closely with students who have diagnosed learning differences such as ADHD/ADD and dyslexia, or other difficulties that affect their learning.
+As the director of learning services, I oversee this process and work with all students who have concerns about their learning and/or study skills by providing support with organization, workload management, study strategies, note-taking, and self-advocacy.
+Additionally, I work closely with students who have diagnosed learning differences such as ADHD/ADD and dyslexia, or other difficulties that affect their learning.
 In an effort to ensure that our faculty is responsive to the needs of a neurodiverse student body, I also serve as a resource to parents and faculty in understanding various learning profiles.
 I work in close collaboration with the Dean of Teaching and Learning, school counselor, and student mentors.
 We approach student support by understanding the whole child, recognizing how social-emotional health and identity development impact learning.

 Students can schedule a meeting with me via email or come by my office (Room M-310 in the Library).